 Want to know how much money you spent at restaurants during the month of March?
 Or how about how much you spent on gas for the year?
 You can easily find out in less than a minute!

 As you’re entering in your daily spending transactions, you’ll select a category for each from a drop down menu.
 Then, all of the transactions for each category are calculated automatically.
-You’ll be able to see a running total of your spending for each category in a separate table here:
+You’ll be able to see a running total of your spending for each category on the Income and Expenses Summary sheet!

 I used to do all of these calculations by hand at the end of each month, but the spreadsheet budget tracker makes it so much easier!